atharvacc/MachineChurning/README.md

 ## Training the model and inference
 - pretrained models can be found here https://drive.google.com/drive/folders/1FdxMdDVCZHN-V0x_tOvS4wemccTl6XEg?usp=sharing
-- Copy this folder to MachineChurning/App/saved_models
+- Copy the pretrained model folder to MachineChurning/App/.
+THE DIRECTORY STRUCTURE IS IMPORTANT FOR THE CODE TO BUILD.
 - Copy your files to the MachineChurning Directory with the following tree structure

 ```bash